Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Methodology

 \subsection{Datasets}

-\textbf{The PAMAP2 Dataset \cite{reiss2012dataset}} consists of data from 40 sensors (accelerometers, gyroscopes, magnetometers, thermometers and heart rate sensor) sampled at 100Hz of 9 individuals performing 18 different activities, ranging from rope jumping, cycling and running to laying down, sitting and standing.
-There is a single time series of sensor signals per individual, each performing a sequence of activities.
+\textbf{The PAMAP2 Dataset \cite{reiss2012dataset}} consists of data from 40 sensors (accelerometers, gyroscopes, magnetometers, thermometers and HR sensor) sampled at 100Hz of 9 subjects performing 18 different activities (e.g., rope jumping, running, sitting).
+There is a single time series of sensor signals per subject, each performing a sequence of activities.
 Later on we explain that the time series for 1 of 9 the individuals is too short for training the models.

-\textbf{The PPG-DaLiA Dataset \cite{reiss2019deep}} is composed of signals from two devices, a chest-worn device which provides accelerometer and ECG data; and a wrist-worn device measuring the photoplethysmography (PPG) and triaxial acceleration, sampled at 32 Hz.
-It also includes heart rate series computed from the ECG signals.
+\textbf{The PPG-DaLiA Dataset \cite{reiss2019deep}} is composed of signals from two devices, a chest-worn device which provides accelerometer and ECG data; and a wrist-worn device measuring the PPG and triaxial acceleration, sampled at 32 Hz.
+It also includes HR series computed from the ECG signals.
 This dataset contains a contiguous time series of sensor signals from 15 individuals performing 8 activities.
-We create a variant of this dataset, hereby referred simply as \textbf{the DaLiA dataset}, which does not include the PPG signals to use in the IMU-based multi-step HR estimation task.
+We dub DaLiA, the subset of this dataset which does not include the PPG signals (to use in the IMU-based multi-step HR estimation task).

-\textbf{The WESAD Dataset \cite{WESAD}} consists of data from 15 subjects wearing the same sensors available in PPG-DaLiA, but differently from that dataset, the individuals remain seated/standing during the whole study while going through different affective states (neutral, stress, amusement), which are elicited by the use of funny video clips to bring about amusement, and the delivery of speeches to trigger stress.
-Unlike PPG-DaLiA, WESAD does not provide precomputed heart rate series, therefore we used the heartpy library~\cite{van2019analysing} to extract heart rate measurements from the ECG signals.
+\textbf{The WESAD Dataset \cite{WESAD}} consists of data from 15 subjects wearing the same sensors available in PPG-DaLiA, but the individuals remain seated/standing during the whole study while going through different affective states (neutral, stress, amusement).
+Unlike PPG-DaLiA, WESAD does not provide precomputed HR series, therefore we used the heartpy library~\cite{van2019analysing} to extract HR measurements from the ECG signals.
 Although subjects are indexed up to number 17, the dataset does not include subject identifiers 1 and 12.

-In total, we use data from 23 (resp.\ 30) individuals for the IMU-based (resp.\ PPG-based) multi-step heart rate estimation task.
+In total, we use data from 23 (resp.\ 30) subjects for IMU-based (resp.\ PPG-based) multi-step HR estimation task.